Parampandya0332/CV_SVNIT/README.md

 ```
 {
  "model": state_dict,
- "optimizer": ...
+ "optimizer": ...,
  "scheduler": ...
 }
 ```

-The evaluation script automatically detects the checkpoint format and loads the correct weights.
+The script automatically detects the checkpoint type and loads the correct model weights.

 ---